runawayhorse001/GenAI_Best_Practices/docs/html/_sources/prompt.rst.txt

 - Provide examples to guide the AI on how to respond.
 - **Example:**

-    *"Here are examples of loan application decision:
+    * "Here are examples of loan application decision:
       'example': {'input': {'fico':800, 'income':100000,'loan_amount': 10000}
       'decision': "accept"
       Now Help me to make a decision to accpet or reject the loan application and give the reason.
-     'input': "{'fico':820, 'income':100000, 'loan_amount': 1,000}""*
+      'input': "{'fico':820, 'income':100000, 'loan_amount': 1,000}" "*

 .. code-block:: python